UBC-MDS/DSCI554_Project/Milestone3/report.md

     ##
     ## Response: difficulty
     ##                  LR Chisq Df Pr(>Chisq)
+    ## prog_exp          0.14187  3     0.9864
     ## sex               0.38773  1     0.5335
     ## math_skill        1.09944  2     0.5771
     ## friend_with_prog  1.51981  1     0.2176

-    ## prog_exp          0.14187  3     0.9864
+As shown above, it can be clearly seen that the results suggest that neither one of variables has a significant impact on the outcome variable `difficulty`.

 4.2 Method 2 - Likelihood Ratio Test with Ordinal Logistic Regression
 ---------------------------------------------------------------------

-Here we compare the fit of several different models.
+Here we compared the fit of several different models.
 We have forgone any multiple comparison corrections due to the high p-values resulting from **all** of the models below.
 If any of these models had p-values less than 0.05, we would have controlled the family-wise error rate via a Bonferroni correction.

-First, we compare the null model to the model from Method 1 above:
+First, we compared the null model to the model from Method 1 above:

 ``` r
 # Null model, no predictors